adwinwhite/bustub/questions.md

    `aggregation_types` in plan node specify aggregation operation type with respect to columns above.
    `term_idx` specified aggregation function type or group-by column depending on whether is_group_by_term is true.

+Why do we never recycle occupied bits in hash_table_bucket_page?

+Tuple's length(16) is larger than KeySize(8) which results in wrong memcpy.

+The root cause is that I didn't filter output_tuple in seq_scan_executor according to output_scheme which makes the output_tuple contains more columns than needed.